Our Story

 How We Operate

-Working together is our model for growth, as well.
+Working together is our model for growth.
 We don’t create executive initiatives and then implement them into our communities.
 Instead, we listen to our neighbors and respond to their genuine needs.
 For us, this occurs in a coordinated structure in which we strive to reach all of our decisions by consensus.
 We believe this structure to be the heart and soul of the counseling dynamic, and we incorporate these principles of collaboration and inclusion into our day to day operations.

 The Board of Trustees has always played a vital role in maintaining the health of the Center and planning for the future.
-The Lakeshore Advisory Committee was formed in 2010 in order to advise on matters related to the Lakeshore Office and to maintain strong links with businesses, community organizations, healthcare providers, and other stakeholders within the Lakeshore Office’s service area.

 Fountain Hill Center Board Members: